joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/readme.md

 }
 ```

-Returning to our `App.js` file, you first must `import` the `ContactList` before being able to display the component.
+Returning to `App.js` file, you first must `import` the `ContactList` before being able to display the component.

 ```js
 // src/App.js